oscal-compass/compliance-trestle-fedramp/CONTRIBUTING.md

 #### FedRAMP sources for development and testing

-The `trestle` FedRAMP plugin relies on reference data from the FedRAMP automation repository testing and development.
+The `trestle` FedRAMP plugin relies on reference data from the FedRAMP automation repository for testing and development purposes.
 The FedRAMP automation repository is a submodule in the trestle project.
 The FedRAMP automation repository is located at: https://github.com/GSA/fedramp-automation

 In order to develop/test, the submodule must be checked out with `git submodule update --init` or `make submodules`.